Shub017/BusyBuy-2/README.md

-# BusyBuy-1 - 🛒 🛍️ 💻
+# BusyBuy-2 - 🛒 🛍️ 💻
 ## ⭐ Introduction

-This is BusyBuy-1 web app which is build using ReactJS🚀
+This is BusyBuy-2 web app which is build using ReactJS🚀

 Deployed using Render -: https://main--busybuy-1.netlify.app/

+It is built using React + Redux.